Gusb3ll/Holotranslator/README.md

 1. Run "v1.exe" and type "yes" into the console to display your SteroMix index id (Recommend for first time user), or "all" if you want to list all device and it's index id

-3. Input your first SteroMix index id into the console when asked to
+3. Input your first StereoMix index id into the console when asked to

 4. Adjust the channels of your input device (StereoMix default is 2)

 5. Adjust the time between each translation and you're good to go!

-Note : If your "StudioMix" doesn't pick up any sound, try to set the default device to SteroMix and its output to speaker, then plug your headphone jack into it
+Note : If your "StereoMix" doesn't pick up any sound, try to set the default device to SteroMix and its output to speaker, then plug your headphone jack into it

 If the application doesn't display the japanese character correctly please follow these steps :